Parenting as a Management Skill … Huh? (part 5)

 In addition to the articles on parenting as a management skill that I posted in February 2009, there is one more insight I’d like to add.
 I found out that the epicenter of organizational change management is hidden in the simple mechanism of cause-and-effect.
-And I found out about it by being home between television time and dinner time on an average working day.
+The way I discovered this was by being home between television time and dinner time on an average working day.

 However, when I get involved in his frame of reference, I tell him that the television will be shut down when the clock turns seven or when the episode he is watching ends.
-I can also tell him he can count to three for me to turn off the television, etc. It’s a game he gladly subscribes to; running to the dinner table – eager to start dinner.
+I can also tell him he can count to three – instead of me doing the counting – before we turn off the television, etc. It’s a game he gladly participates in; running to the dinner table – eager to start dinner.

 By stepping back I inverse the cause-and-effect relationship: I let him be the cause instead of the effect of the situation.
 This is more likely to result in a ‘Responsible‘ response: I give him the opportunity or the ‘ability‘ to ‘respond‘ positively to my request.

-I bet one can’t learn that lesson so profoundly and deeply at Harvard or Wharton the way I did between the dinner table and the TV set.
+I bet one can’t learn that lesson as profoundly and deeply at Harvard or Wharton as the way I did between the TV set and the dinner table.

 Related articles: